Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-object-parenting.md

 This is a **valid** move because `Axe (NetworkObject)` is being moved to the scene root (no parent).
 Even though there is no `NetworkObjectId` to sync, empty/null parent _can_ be synced across the network on the clients.

+Our up-to-date hierarchy is now looking like this:

 ```
 Sun
 Tree